Skip to main content

 4 mentions Positive Neutral Negative

-The game offers high replayability through its compact, under-a-minute levels filled with secrets and additional challenges, combined with over 150 random events that activate after each level.
-This structure encourages multiple playthroughs of each level, enhancing engagement despite deviating from traditional metroidvania exploration.
-However, some users note that replayability can feel limited overall.
+The game offers high replayability through its short, one-screen levels filled with secrets and challenges, complemented by over 150 random events that trigger after each level.
+This structure encourages multiple playthroughs, making each level feel fresh and engaging.
+However, some users note the replayability is still somewhat limited compared to traditional expansive adventures.

-• “However, it is in its own game structure where lovish really shines: dozens of small and compact one-screen levels, with huge replayability thanks to the amount of secrets and additional challenges these have to offer, combined with more than 150 random events that trigger each time you beat a level, reinforcing even more said replayability.”
+• “Lovish really shines in its game structure: dozens of small and compact one-screen levels, with huge replayability thanks to the amount of secrets and additional challenges these offer, combined with more than 150 random events that trigger each time you beat a level, reinforcing even more said replayability.”

 • “Overall, the replayability of each level is high, which is great because you end up playing them at least 3-4 times when you discover additional crowns to get.”